MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-deployment-tool-configuration-options.md

 ### Channel attribute (part of Add element)

 > [!NOTE]
 > We’ve made some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
-To learn more, see [Changes to update channels for Microsoft 365 Apps](update-channels-changes.md).
+For more information, see [Changes to update channels for Microsoft 365 Apps](update-channels-changes.md).

 Optional.